LucasPMartins/Maze-Game-in-C/README.md

 The progressive increase in the number of rooms (nodes) in each new area (level) adds complexity to the game incrementally.
 This can be visualized as a graph expansion, where each new level adds an additional node compared to the previous one.
 As depicted in the diagram, each node that increases complexity does so geometrically.

+> [!Note]
+> The program may not work very well on other operating systems, I'm sorry :(

 ## 🤝 Contributors
 [![LucasPMartins](https://github.com/LucasPMartins.png?size=60)](https://github.com/LucasPMartins "LucasPMartins on GitHub") [![pedrootrevisan](https://github.com/pedrootrevisan.png?size=60)](https://github.com/pedrootrevisan "Pedro Trevisan on GitHub")